-New York is a city of museums and art galleries so we started at the Museum of Modern Art (MOMA).
+New York is a city of culture.
+Of museums and art galleries so we started at the Museum of Modern Art (MOMA).
 The MOMA states it is dedicated to being the foremost museum of contemporary art in the world so we gorged ourselves on the likes of Pablo Picasso, Paul Gauguin and Henry Matisse until we could look no more.
 My favourite for the day was The Dream by Henry Rousseau.
 I love the colour and the magical fantasy, makes me remember the lushness of tropical forests.

 While we were stuffed to the hilt with art for the day we could not resist the call of the Museum Mile Festival (billed as New York’s biggest block party) where for one night only each year all museums along the museum mile are free for the evening!
 Most museums had queues around the block but the Metropolitan Museum of Art, the MET, is so enormous that it easily accommodated the waiting crowd and us.